Skip to main content

 1. Receive ingest requests (via the REST API or compatibility endpoints).

-2. Route events to the correct shard based on fnv32a(host) % partition_count.
+2. Route events to the correct shard based on the two-level sharding scheme.

 Ingest nodes are stateless after flush.
-If an ingest node fails, its WAL is replicated (see ISR Replication below), so no data is lost.
-The shard is reassigned to another ingest node within seconds.
+If an ingest node fails, its replicated batches can be recovered from ISR peers, and the shard is reassigned to another ingest node within ~25 seconds.

 Query Nodes (M)